 There are many medications available to help manage the symptoms of bladder incontinence.
 Alpha-blockers, anticholinergics, tricyclic antidepressants, and topical estrogen creams are all commonly used to reduce or eliminate involuntary leakage.

 Other medications may also be prescribed depending on the individual’s needs.
-It is important to note that it can take several weeks for these medications to work as intended, so patience and open communication between patient and doctor is key in order to ensure optimal results.
+It is important to note that it can take several weeks for these medications to work as intended, so patience and open communication between patient and doctor is key to ensuring optimal results.

 Non-invasive treatments such as Kegels exercises, pelvic therapy, electrical stimulation, and biofeedback therapy

 Non-invasive treatments are available for those who prefer to try and manage bladder incontinence without the use of medications.
-Kegels exercises involve contracting and relaxing the muscles of the pelvic floor in order to strengthen them and improve bladder control.
+Kegel exercises involve contracting and relaxing the muscles of the pelvic floor to strengthen them and improve bladder control.